 - Make your letter lively but reasonable.
 Verify facts, and make sure quotes are accurate.
 Depending on the issue, consider using humor or a personal story.
 Refrain from personal attacks.

 - If using a sample letter from an organization, take time to rephrase in your own writing style.

 - Include your name, organization (if applicable), address and telephone number.
-Newspapers will often only publish a letter if they are able to contact the signer to make sure she or he is the author.
+Newspapers will often only publish a letter if they are able to contact the signer to make sure they are the author.

-Consider expanding your media activism to include op-eds, contact with radio and TV shows, writing articles for publication, etc. For further information about how you can do this, contact NETWORK Communications Coordinator Ashley Wilson.
+Consider expanding your media activism to include op-eds, contact with radio and TV shows, writing articles for publication.

 Please send copies of your published letters to NETWORK at firstname.lastname@example.org.
 We’d like to celebrate with you!